JustScrub/kiv-pia/README.md

         cp API_test/test-article.pdf web/Articles/test5.pdf
         cp API_test/test-article.pdf web/Articles/test7.pdf

-Then, the project can be set up using `docker compose up -d`, and only after all the contaners are deployed and ready can the API be tested.
+Then, the project can be set up using `prj_init.sh`, and only after all the containers are deployed and ready can the API be tested.
 The tests are run by calling `pytest` from the API_test directory.
 To make it easy call this from the root directory:

         cd API_test && pytest -v | tee result.txt